rubocode/frontier.nvim/doc/design/origin.md

 I decided to create a new colorscheme that supports multiple theming abstractions.
 This means the underlying internal abstraction must be general enough and be quite a bit discerning.
+The granularity of distinctions would require much consideration.
 I will not be able to integrate themes that I considered bloated, but should be able to accomodate multiple simpler and elegant themes.
 Let's see where we get!